salesliant/salesliant/README.md

 About
 -----

 Salesliant is JavaFX based point of sales and inventory management software.
 It provides a huge range of capabilities such as billing and order processing, sales monitoring and reporting, inventory purchasing, tracking, returns, analytic, customer data management, employee management.
+For more information, visit www.salesliant.com.
+You can download the user guide, executable files from www.salesliant.com.

 Developement
 ------------